wp-plugins/wpcommand/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0

 WP Command and Control is a web service that enables you to easily manage all of your WordPress powered sites from one place.

 == Description ==

-The WP Command and Control WordPress Plugin works with [WP Command and Control](https://wpcommandcontrol.com/) to enable you to remotely manage all your WordPress sites.
+The WP Command and Control WordPress Plugin works with [WP Command and Control](http://www.wpcommandcontrol.com/) to enable you to remotely manage all your WordPress sites.
+WP Command and Control is currently in private beta, please visit [WP Command and Control](http://www.wpcommandcontrol.com/) to join the annoucement list.

 = Features =